liamclose/Man-in-the-Middle-Client-Server-Project-/readme.txt

 Errors simulated can be tested using the intermediate menu.
 See above for instructions on how to test on multiple computers.
 (Client Menu) I/O errors can be simulated using incorrect filenames, changing the permissions on a file, or having the project run on a disk that is partially/completely full.
-The Client saves files in the topmost folder of the project.
+The filename given to the client can be either an exact pathway, a relative pathway, or a simple filename.
+Only the filename will be sent to the server.
+The server will save the file with the filename provided to the client in the server folder (server/FILENAME).
 The intermediate must be restarted for every error to be simulated.
-If not restarted it will only simulate one error.
+If not restarted it will only simulate one error and then pass packets through unchanged.

-The server will save the file with the filename provided to the client in the server folder (server/FILENAME).
-Other pathways for both client and server will be handled as part of iteration 5.
 To test corrupted error packets use the intermediates menu to choose corrupt/unknown source for an error packet then run with an I/O error.

+In this iteration:
+Relative pathways were added.
+The code was reworked to work on multiple machines.

 New errors added to the intermediate in this iteration was the packet error described below:
 1. corrupted error packet